-A tree with girth (circumference of tree) GBH more than 10 cm at chest level and height more than the help of measuring tape and approximate height by the visual method.
+A tree with girth (circumference of tree) GBH more than 10 cm at chest level and height more than 4 feet were considered as a tree and taken for enumeration.
+The girth of each tree was measured with the help of measuring tape and approximate height by the visual method.
 Identification of tree species was done with the help of field guides and with the help of the experts.